 If you’re considering inviting a French Bulldog into your life, we totally get the appeal.
 French Bulldogs are popular companions and family dogs worldwide for their spunky personalities and affectionate temperaments.
 They’re also highly versatile—adaptable to large homes and apartments alike and are perfect for single people or big families with enough time to devote to them.

 One thing potential Frenchie parents need to take into account, though, is that whether you adopt one or pay top prices to a breeder, Frenchies aren’t going to come cheap.
+Initially, you can expect to pay anywhere up to £3,000.
 If you factor in the potential health problems that French Bulldogs—as a brachycephalic breed—are predisposed to, pet insurance, and the general day-to-day care they need on top of dental treatment and regular vet checkups, that’s a whole lot of moolah.

 If you have the money, though, and are willing to use it to ensure that your Frenchie lives the best possible life, read on to find out how much French Bulldogs cost in the UK.